 GOGA is like…Yoga, but with baby goats.
 While Goat Yoga is making its way across the nation, GOGA is truly the first of its kind.
-GOGA includes only baby goats in its classes, which are typically under 10 lbs.
+GOGA includes only baby goats in its classes, which typically weigh around 10-20 lbs.
 This makes it easier for attendees who are first-time yogis, and helps keep it as safe as possible.
 Baby goats are often more human-friendly, because they like to be cuddled and/or play “king of the hill”…or should we say, “king of the plank.”

 Giving Back to the Community

 GOGA was founded with a large focus on giving back.
 GOGA will have a different charity twist on each of its events, and will also continue to donate a portion of its proceeds to local nonprofits or disaster relief.
 Additionally, GOGA has committed to donating 100% of the profits from all shirt sales to local nonprofits, specific to the charity each event is benefiting.